ElektraInitiative/libelektra/src/plugins/list/README.md

 Specifies the get-placements for the list plugin.

-`placements/err`
+`placements/error`

-Specifies the err-placements for the list plugin.
+Specifies the error-placements for the list plugin.

 `plugins/#`